Major & Minor

 Declaring a Major or Minor

 Students may declare a major or minor in MHS, after completing their first year, using this link.
 Please consult the student user guide.
-Please fill out the form and email it to mhs@vanderbilt.edu .
-You will be assigned an adviser and the adviser’s signature will be provided.
-You will then be instructed to turn the signed form into your school’s academic services office for processing.
+Once your major is approved, you will be assigned an MHS adviser who can help you plan your course schedule.